How Much Space Does A Rabbit Need?

 Guinea pigs may be a better bet or why not keep chickens instead?

 There are many good organizations out there that have their recommended guidelines.
 The RSPCA and RWAF suggested a 6ft x 2ft x 2ft minimum recommended space allowance.

-Our understanding of the RSPCA guidelines are that the recommended sizes are actually for 2 rabbits as they do not recommend that anyone keeps one rabbit singly.
+Our understanding of the these guidelines are that the recommended sizes are actually for 2 rabbits as they do not recommend that anyone keeps one rabbit singly.

 But to be perfectly honest there are very few options out there that are big enough according to the RSPCA and RWAF guidelines and certainly very few well-made and affordable options.

 For this very reason we created the large, sturdy and super sturdy 6ft Hutch

 At over 6ft by 2ft by 2 ft this large single story rabbit hutch is the hutch you should be looking to purchase if you plan to rehome a rabbits from a charity or rabbit rescue centre or just wish to give your rabbits as much room as possible.

 If you have or intend to keep a very large breed of rabbit then it’s quite possible that no hutch would be suitable and rather a shed and plenty of daily exercise in a secure run is a better option.

 And big rabbits can also mean big expenses!
 So if you haven’t chosen your rabbits yet then consider the smaller breeds.

 It’s Your Decision - But We Recommend This Hutch